moirrer/erc20-token-lic/README.md

 * Contract to only store a variable in blockchain (most useful to see a contract as a program and check solidity language basics);
 * A contract for a standard ERC20 token, it's your own crypto within the etherium network (local network, don't get excited, no monetary value "XD);
-* Contract where you can sell/buy your currency over etherium, an exchange contract (still in development, contract and tests ok, missing web component).
+* Contract where you can sell/buy your currency over etherium, an exchange contract.

 ## Ready to use